Laptops · Resale guide

 Essential Checks

-- Test All Ports: Plug in a USB drive to every USB port (Type-A and Type-C), an HDMI cable to an external monitor, and headphones into the audio jack.
+- Test all ports: Plug in a USB drive to all USB-A and USB-C ports.
+Connect an external monitor via HDMI.
+Plug in headphones to the audio jack.
 Test the SD card slot if present.

-- Keyboard Functionality: Open Notepad and type every single key, including function keys (Fn + F1-F12), Shift, Ctrl, Alt.
-Listen for any double-typing or unresponsive keys.
+- Test keyboard: Open Notepad and type every single key, including function keys (F1-F12), Shift, Ctrl, Alt.
+Watch for any keys that don’t register or double-type.

 Insider Checks

-THE KEYBOARD SHINE TEST: Tilt the laptop under bright light and look at the keys at an angle.
-Heavily-used keys (spacebar, E, T, A, S, Ctrl, Shift) develop a visible shine as the matte texture wears off.
-A “barely used” laptop with shiny keys means it’s seen far more action than claimed—a sign of potential usage fraud.
-If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced, raising questions.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys at an angle.
+Heavily-used keys (Spacebar, E, T, A, S, Ctrl, Shift) develop a visible shine where the matte texture wears off.
+A “barely used” laptop with shiny keys means it’s seen far more action than claimed.
+If some keys are matte but others shiny in unusual patterns, the keyboard might have been partially replaced—ask WHY.
+Miss this, and you’re buying a heavily used machine for a “Like New” price—costing you ₹3,000-5,000 in overpayment.

-THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then gently let go.
-It should stay firmly in that position without falling further open or closing.
-If the lid sags or drops, the hinge mechanism is worn out from heavy use, rough handling, or potential drop damage.
-Hinge repairs can be complex, often requiring disassembly of the entire bottom case and screen bezel, costing ₹2,500-₹6,500.
+THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and let go.
+It should STAY in place without falling open or closed.
+If it drops or flops around, the hinge mechanism is worn from heavy use or potential drop damage.
+This often indicates a need for hinge repair, which can be ₹3,500-6,000 at an authorized center, or more if the chassis mounting points are damaged.
+Missing this means an immediate repair bill.

-THE BOTTOM SCREW CHECK: Carefully inspect the screws on the bottom case of the laptop.
-If they show tool marks, scratches, or are slightly different colours or types, the laptop has been opened.
-This isn’t always bad (could be a genuine RAM/SSD upgrade), but you must ask the seller why it was opened.
-If the seller denies it was opened but the screws tell a different story, walk away immediately—they’re hiding something.
+THE BOTTOM SCREW CHECK: Look closely at the screws on the bottom case of the laptop.
+If they show tool marks, are stripped, scratched, or are slightly different colors/types, the laptop has been opened.
+This isn’t always bad (could be an SSD upgrade), but if the seller denies it was ever opened, yet the screws tell a different story, walk away.
+It indicates dishonesty and potentially hidden issues.
+You could be buying a laptop with undisclosed repairs or modifications, which could lead to unexpected issues costing ₹2,000-8,000.

 Common Scams to Watch For (India 2026)

-Fake Extended Warranty Claims: A seller might claim the laptop has an extended warranty or accidental damage protection.
-Always verify the warranty status directly on Lenovo’s official support website using the laptop’s serial number.
-Do not trust screenshots or verbal assurances alone, as these can be easily faked or expired.
+Fake/Expired Warranty Claims: Sellers might claim the laptop has an active extended warranty or accidental damage protection.
+Always verify any warranty claims directly on Lenovo’s official support website using the laptop’s serial number.
+Do this before you pay.
+An expired warranty means you’re on your own for repairs, so don’t pay a premium for non-existent coverage.

 Seller’s Guide — How to Maximize Your Lenovo IdeaPad Slim 3 Resale